ogoffart/random-test/.github/ISSUE_TEMPLATE/5-blank.md

 ---
-name: Blank Issue 2
+name: 🚧 Blank issue — ⚠️ Internal use only
-about: Create an issue with no predefined values (not recommended)
+about: Issue without labels.
+(Only for Slint developers)
 title: ''
 labels: ''
 assignees: ''
 ---